envisioning/vocab/vocab/Sample Efficiency.md

 title: Sample Efficiency
 summary: Ability of a ML model to achieve high performance with a relatively small number of training samples.
 ---
-## Ability of a ML model to achieve high performance with a relatively small number of training samples.

-Detailed Explanation:
 Sample efficiency is critical in environments where data collection is expensive or limited, such as robotics or medical diagnostics.
 It measures how well a learning algorithm can generalize from limited data, which is especially important in reinforcement learning and supervised learning contexts.
 High sample efficiency implies that a model can learn effective policies or make accurate predictions without needing vast amounts of data, thus saving resources and time.
 Techniques to improve sample efficiency include transfer learning, where a model trained on one task is adapted to another related task, and meta-learning, which involves designing models that learn to learn across multiple tasks efficiently.

 Historical Overview: